The Joshua Tree: Legacy

+In a retrospective review of The Joshua Tree, Stephen Thomas Erlewine of AllMusic said "their focus has never been clearer, nor has their music been catchier".
+His review concluded, "Never before have U2's big messages sounded so direct and personal."
+Entertainment Weekly's Bill Wyman wrote that the album combined "easy-to-grasp themes – alienation and an outsider’s ambivalent view of America – with an extremely focused musical attack".
+A 2008 retrospective by Q said "their reinvention of stadium rock sounds as impassioned as ever" and that the album strikes "a finely balanced mix of intimacy and power".

-The Joshua Tree has been acclaimed by writers and music critics as one of the greatest albums of all time; according to Acclaimed Music, it is the 40th most acclaimed record based on critics' lists.
+The Joshua Tree has been acclaimed by writers and music critics as one of the greatest albums of all time.
 In 1997, The Guardian collated worldwide data from a range of renowned critics, artists, and radio DJs, who placed the record at number 57 on the list of the "100 Best Albums Ever".
 It was ranked 25th in Colin Larkin's 2000 book All Time Top 1000 Albums.
 In a poll of VH1 viewers the following year, The Joshua Tree was voted the greatest pop album of all time, based on responses from over 250,000 people.
 Rolling Stone ranked the album at number 26 on their 2003 list of "The 500 Greatest Albums of All Time".
 Subsequent updates to the list re-ranked the album; the 2012 version ranked it 27th, writing that the album "turn[ed] spiritual quests and political struggles into uplifting stadium singalongs", and the 2020 version of the list ranked it 135th.
 In 2006, Time named The Joshua Tree one of the magazine's 100 best albums, while Hot Press ranked it 11th on a similar list.
 Q named it the best record of the 1980s, while Entertainment Weekly included the album on its list of the 100 best records released between 1983 and 2008.